At a Glance

 8. Do I need to change how I structure test tasks or questions for mobile?

 Yes.
-Avoid written answers when possible, rather, have people speak them aloud instead.
+Avoid written answers when possible.
+Instead, have people speak them aloud.

 9. What participant demographics are available for mobile testing?

 You'll have the same participant demographic options as you do with desktop studies.

 Yes, you can conduct competitor app studies.
 You'll just need to provide the app's URL for test participants to download.